Heartless Crew: Career

 Bushkin and Fonti are of West Indian heritage, whilst Mighty Moe's mother is Palestinian and his father is from Iraq.

 The group were established in 1992 when Bushkin and Fonti met at North London's Holloway Boys School.
 Fonti would meet up with Mighty Moe at college.
 Originally, the crew had more members.
 The crew has stated their inspirations include Rory from Stonelove, Shabba Ranks, KRS-One, Stevie Hyper D, Inspector Longman and New Dimensions sound system, Sky Juice - Metro Media, Buju Banton, R. Kelly, DJ Brockie and MC Det.
 They started off playing at house parties and small clubs, moving through to a residency at Chimes nightclub in Hackney in 1996.
 Their first performance at Chimes nightclub was in 1994.
 Prior to becoming a UK garage crew, the collective ran a mobile sound system, where they would play various genres such as hip hop, R&B and ragga, before eventually specialising in UK garage due to their popularity in the genre.

 By 1998, they had joined the pirate radio station Mission 90.6 FM, pioneering a mix of R&B, hip-hop, jungle and dancehall derived sounds, taking its cues straight from the Jamaican sound system tradition, while adding fresh and modern elements from UK garage.
 They also featured on London pirates Freek FM 101.8 and Y2K FM 90.6.
-In 2001, Heartless Crew had an notable clash with fellow UKG crew Pay As U Go.
+In 2001, Heartless Crew had a notable clash with fellow UKG crew Pay As U Go.